Novice Rowing Program Summary

 We row primarily in sweep boats, either 4's or 8's, depending on attendance.
 Occasionally we may try sculling in quads.
 The focus of the group is on technique and on having fun on the water!
 You will also begin to build fitness as the season progresses.
 If you wish, you will have the opportunity to participate in your first regatta in September or October.

-Note: recent graduates of Learn-to-Row, get a free two-week trial period until the 15th of the month after you finish your class.
+Note: Recent graduates of Learn-to-Row, get a free two-week trial period after finishing the class.

 Beginning in May 2 our novice practice schedule is: